 One of the IRS’s most popular options is to seize the funds you have in your bank.
-Some time after the 30 days have passed, the IRS contacts your bank.
+Sometime after the 30 days have passed, the IRS bank levy process begins, whereby the IRS sends a notice or contacts your bank.
 The bank freezes your account, and if you do not make arrangements within 21 days, the bank sends the funds to the IRS on the 22nd day.

-To avoid a bank levy, you should call the IRS or work with a tax professional.
+To avoid an IRS bank levy, you should call the IRS or work with a licensed tax pro.
 It is important to do so once you receive the final notice of intent of levy.
 If your bank has already frozen your funds, you need to take action during the 21-day holding period.
 Once the IRS garnishes your bank account, it is difficult to get it back.
-Below are some ways to stop a levy but with the exception of financial hardship, you will need to have filed all required tax returns with the IRS.
+Below are some ways to stop a levy but with the exception of financial hardship, you will need to have filed all required tax filings with the IRS.
 In other words, you need to be compliant with tax filings.

 Ways to Stop or Release an IRS Bank Account Levy